 - Foster future growth and expansion of program

 - Participation in clinical mission and practice

 - Collaborate with senior leadership to facilitate the sharing of knowledge and resources

 - Engage in community activities to foster an attitude of community of service

-The Program Director will report to the Chair of the Department of Medicine and will closely collaborate with the Chief Administrator in the Department of Medicine.
+The Program Director will report to the Chair of the Department of Medicine and the Senior Associate Dean (SAD) for Education.
+The Program Director will closely collaborate with the Chief Administrator in the Department of Medicine.
 Direct reports to the Director will be determined at a later time.
 The successful candidate will be comfortable operating in a highly matrixed environment to be an effective leader of the Program.

 Minimum Required Education: Master’s degree or doctorate and be a physician assistant.
 Candidates must possess qualifications for a faculty appointment at MCW.